Triaxial Schwarzschild Models of Brightest Cluster Galaxies with Long-Slit LBT Data: Estimates of the core size

-The break radii used throughout this work are estimated by fitting PSF-convolved Core-Sersic profiles to the observed 1D surface brightness profiles.
-To ensure a robust determination of the 6 parameters needed to specify the Core-Sersic function, we derive an initial guess for the effective surface brightness, Sersic index and effective radius by fitting a simple \citet{Sersic63} law to the SB profile, as well as using r$_\gamma$ as starting value for the break radius. \\ In principle, it would not be necessary to go through the 1D profile: we could do this directly from the images using the program IMFIT \citep{Erwin15IMFIT}.
+The break radii used throughout this work are estimated by fitting PSF-convolved Core-S{\'e}rsic profiles to the observed 1D surface brightness profiles.
+To ensure a robust determination of the 6 parameters needed to specify the Core-S{\'e}rsic function, we derive an initial guess for the effective surface brightness, S{\'e}rsic index and effective radius by fitting a simple \citet{Sersic63} law to the SB profile, as well as using r$_\gamma$ as starting value for the break radius. \\ In principle, it would not be necessary to go through the 1D profile: we could do this directly from the images using the program IMFIT \citep{Erwin15IMFIT}.
 However, this presents two main problems: \begin{itemize} \item IMFIT is not set up to fit more than one image at the time.
-Given that (except for A292 and A1982) the photometry has been derived using more than one image - high-resolution HST or LBT images combined with WWFI acquisitions - one should limit itself to the innermost regions, which would not allow for a robust estimation of the Sersic index, the effective radius and the effective surface brightness. \item IMFIT assumes constant ellipticity and PA values, which is almost never the case for our objects. \end{itemize}
+Given that (except for A292 and A1982) the photometry has been derived using more than one image - high-resolution HST or LBT images combined with WWFI acquisitions - one should limit itself to the innermost regions, which would not allow for a robust estimation of the S{\'e}rsic index, the effective radius and the effective surface brightness. \item IMFIT assumes constant ellipticity and PA values, which is almost never the case for our objects. \end{itemize}

 We then model the PSFs for each galaxy using circularized Moffat profiles: